 Help ensure your son or daughter is prepared for the growing workloads of school and the upcoming challenges of university with Sylvan’s study skills program in Saskatchewan.
-Our program, which is specifically designed for students in grades 4-12, teaches valuable problem solving, critical thinking and life management skills that help kids more effectively manage their time and organize their schoolwork.
-You'll see a noticeable confidence boost as your child gets to grips with life-long tools and techniques that can be used at school at beyond!
-So don't delay: contact your local Sylvan in Saskatchewan now to make sure your child is equipped for success.
+Through our program, kids in grades 4-12 develop useful life management, problem solving and critical thinking skills to help them better organize their busy schedules and stay on top of schoolwork assignments.
+There's no doubt about it: your child's confidence will soar as he or she learns lifelong tools and techniques that can be applied in the classroom and beyond!
+There’s no better time than now to equip your child for success: contact your local Sylvan in Saskatchewan now to get started.

-- How to manage workloads and schedules better.
+- How to better manage time and workloads.

-- Strategies for short-term and long-term goal setting.
+- Strategies to set achievable short-term and long-term goals.

-- Organizational methods for effective personal study areas and efficient approaches to homework.
+- Organizational methods for setting up an effective personal study area and tackling homework.

-- How to set personal expectations, track grades and make effective use of an academic calendar.
+- How to track grades and design an academic calendar.

 - How to apply to university and prepare for job interviews, including resume and cover letter writing tips.